lopezdsr/sql-query/sqlref/sql_functions.md

 ## mean
 {: #mean}

-mean(expr) - Returns the mean calculated from values of a group.
+mean(expr) - Returns the mean that is calculated from values of a group.

 ## min